 $1000 Invested In This Stock Over The Last 5 Years, Would Be Worth This Much

-Abbott Laboratories (NYSE:ABT) has outperformed the market over the past 5 years by 13.08% on an annualized basis.
+GameStop (NYSE:GME) has outperformed the market over the past 5 years by 25.34% on an annualized basis.

-Buying $1,000.00 In ABT: 5 years ago, an investor could have purchased 26.08 shares of Abbott Laboratories at the time with $1,000.00.
-This investment in ABT would have produced an average annual return of 28.84%.
-Currently, Abbott Laboratories has a market capitalization of $239.66 billion.
+Buying $1,000 In GME: 5 years ago, an investor could have purchased 38.61 shares of GameStop at the time with $1,000.
+This investment in GME would have produced an average annual return of 40.81%.
+Currently, GameStop has a market capitalization of $11.05 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.